How to Create Great Filters

 1. Key product specifications are missing from websites: There are thousands of product specifications that aren’t included in filters, because of the sheer size of eCommerce product catalogs.

 2. Product specifications are confusing: Not every shopper is up-to-date on the latest fashion terminology.
-So, why are traditional search filters so difficult to interpret?
+So, why is traditional product filtering terminology so difficult to interpret?

 3. Lack of multi-option support: We live in a complex world and have complex fashion needs–some shoppers want to hide certain body parts, and flaunt others.
 This requires multi-option filter support so shoppers can select exactly what they want.

-4. Search results aren’t instant: Surprisingly, many fashion eCommerce pages reload search results when selecting new product filters.
+4. Search results aren’t instant: Surprisingly, many fashion eCommerce pages reload search results when selecting new eCommerce filters.

 5. Users are presented with long lists of text filters: Long text filters means that users aren’t able to fully grasp their search options because the text is simply too long to read.